Does Medicare Pay For Skilled Nursing in 2025?

 A Medicare rule called the Medicare Outpatient Observation Notice (MOON) began in March 2017 and has made it harder to qualify.

 This rule states that staying overnight in a hospital doesn’t always mean you’re an inpatient.
 You only become an inpatient when a hospital formally admits you as an inpatient and after a doctor orders it.
-You’re still considered outpatient if you haven’t been admitted, even if you’re getting ER services, under observation, having outpatient surgery or lab tests, or receiving x-rays.
+You’re still considered an outpatient if you haven’t been admitted, even if you’re getting ER services, under observation, having outpatient surgery or lab tests, or receiving x-rays.

 Tom, it seems that your family members may not have been given the MOON (Medicare Outpatient Observation Notice) during your mother‘s hospital stay.
 The MOON form is provided in written form that is signed and dated with an oral explanation from the facility no later than 36 hours from the time the Medicare patient begins receiving outpatient observation services.
 This time limit is considered the new two-midnight stay observation policy and extends the time limit to qualify for Medicare-paid skilled nursing.

-What do You Need to Know During a Hospital Stay?
+What Do You Need to Know During a Hospital Stay?

-1. Remember the MOON rule applies to those on “Original Medicare” and not Medicare Advantage plans.
-MAPD plans have their own skilled nursing facility qualifications.
+1. Remember, the MOON rule applies to those on “Original Medicare” and not Medicare Advantage plans.

 2. Discuss the hospital procedure with your physician/surgeon regarding whether this will be an inpatient or outpatient stay.